danielfm/archlinux-workstation/README.md

   software I use in the desktop environment
 - `dev`, for setting up text editors and other software I used for my current software engineering job
-- `audio`, for setting up the software I used for audio recording, which is something I've been experimenting with as a hobby
+- `audio`, for setting up the software I use for audio recording, which is my current hobby :)

 ## Instructions